The Addams Family School Edition Audition Info

 WHERE: The Cube in Bethany (7903 NW 30th St)

 You will sing around 1 minute of a music theatre song of your choice.
 We prefer you have an accompaniment track to play from your phone on our speaker or we can pull it up for you if it’s off of Youtube.
-You may be asked to do a quick two 8 count dance for Becca or say a line or two for Amanda within your 5 minute slot.
+You may be asked to do a quick two 8 count dance or say a line or two for Amanda within your 5 minute slot.

-Callbacks will take place on Thursday, May 1st.
+Callbacks will take place on Thursday, August 21st.
 Not everyone will receive a callback.
 If you receive one and cannot make it, you’ll need to email Becca (becca@mytokc.org) to work something out such as a virtual submission.

 Audition FAQs